-Rear view of a man in wheelchair at the airport.
+Rear view of a man in wheelchair with a disability at the airport.
 Mobility Aid.
 United dignity

 IATA resolution aims to set service standards for disabled passengers